Samuel J. Friedman Theatre — Guide & Seating

 Arriving without time to use the lounge

-The lounges open 45 minutes before curtain.
-This is not incidental — the Solomon Family Lounge at orchestra level is worth using for coat check, restrooms, and the pre-show atmosphere of being among an audience that is specifically here for the work.
+The public lounges open 45 minutes before curtain.
+This is not incidental — the Susan and Peter J. Solomon Family Lounge and the Mezzanine lounge are part of the house experience, with restrooms, concessions, and coat lockers.
 Arriving at 7:55 for an 8:00 performance bypasses the part of the Friedman experience that makes the evening feel like something more than the show itself.

 Not noting that late seating is at house management’s discretion